Azure-Samples/azure-batch-samples/Python/Storage/README.rst

   occurs prior to any transfers, analogous to the delete-before rsync option.
   Please note that this parameter will interact with ``--include`` and any file not included from the include pattern will be deleted.
+- ``--include`` has no effect when specifying a single file to upload or blob to download.
+When specifying ``--include`` on container download, the pattern will be applied to the blob name without the container name.
+  Globbing of wildcards must be disabled such that the script can read the include pattern without the shell expanding the wildcards, if specified.

 Performance Notes
 -----------------